creativebay/okapi-sites/wp-content/plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.6.4**

+* New: Added support for Course Info schema and integrated it with various membership plugins including MemberPress, MemberMouse and Wishlist Member.
+* Updated: Organization schema has been updated to Google's latest specifications.
+Various new fields have been added, including Organization Description, E-mail Address, Address, Founding Date and Number of Employees.
+* Updated: Website Name, Organization Name and Organization Description fields now support smart tags.
+* Updated: Schema graphs from AIOSEO blocks are now visible in the graph overview and schema validator.
+Click the icon in their card to highlight them in the Block Editor.
+* Updated: Added support for the valueAddedTaxIncluded field to autogenerated WooCommerce Product schema.
+* Updated: Added support for delivery times to generic Product schema.
+* Updated: Schema validator now regenerates the schema preview more frequently to provide more accurate results.
+* Updated: Increased height of Schema Generator modal in Block Editor.
+* Fixed: SEO Preview no longer sends an absurd amount of requests to REST API to get the schema output.
+* Fixed: Saved templates not showing their graph subtype (if applicable) in the schema templates overview.
+* Fixed: Label of phone number input fields no longer turns green when phone number is valid.

+**New in Version 4.6.3**

+* Updated: New filters have been added to adjust the number of posts per action during the import process from other SEO plugins.
+* Updated: Added a filter to whitelist user IDs for the Author SEO tab in user profile settings for users without post editing permissions.
+* Updated: OpenAI support for Project API keys.
+* Updated: Improved scanning for sitemaps to prevent race conditions.
+* Fixed: AIOSEO addons can now be activated on subsites even when the license key was activated on a network level.
+* Fixed: Local SEO information not showing up on Validate Schema feature.
+* Fixed: SERP Preview breadcrumbs were not displaying correctly if the trail was too large.
+* Fixed: “Free” label was missing for zero-priced products in rich snippets on SEO/SERP Preview.
+* Fixed: Primary term and SEO Preview conflict with the plugin Perfect Brands for WooCommerce.
+* Fixed: Redirect’s custom rule tooltip UI when testing a redirect.
+* Fixed: Redirects now allow importing 4xx and 5xx types via the JSON importer.
+* Fixed: Posts from the REST API posts were returning the same canonical URL due to internal caching.
+* Fixed: Sitemap URL count and Last updated date when the sitemap URL has a query string.
+* Fixed: Fixed Divi page builder conflict.
+* Fixed: Deleting a redirect now instantly clears the redirect cache.
+* Fixed: Link Assistant UI would sometimes not work with orphaned posts.
+* Fixed: Scheduled Posts now display the appropriate Published Date in the Sitemap instead of the Scheduled Date.
+* Fixed: Export Settings API route was missing.

+**New in Version 4.6.2**

+* New: Automatic Site Verification & Sitemap Submission to Google Search Console - You can now automatically verify & connect your site with Google Search Console and submit your sitemaps in just a few clicks!
+* Fixed: Plugin conflict with Divi addon modules that sometimes causes a fatal error when editing a post.

+**New in Version 4.6.1.1**

+* Fixed: Conflict with MonsterInsights Dimensions Addon.

+**New in Version 4.6.1**

+* Updated: Optimized redirect & 404 logs for improved performance.
+* Updated: TruSEO Score no longer calculated for ineligible pages like the WooCommerce's account, cart and checkout pages.
+* Updated: SERP Preview now favours using the Knowledge Graph Website Name instead of the site hostname.
+* Updated: New Local SEO Business Info block fax icon.
+* Updated: Added WordPress as a new option to our list of supported social profiles under Social Networks and the user profile settings.
+* Updated: Security hardening for all smart tag fields and the HTML Sitemap shortcode.
+* Fixed: Various multisite licensing issues, including the removal of conflicting plugin notices on subsites and immediate license status updates across the network.
+* Fixed: Missing "Featured Image" option in social settings for page builders.
+* Fixed: Default image for social posts not correctly displayed if no image URL is provided.
+* Fixed: Rare issue where Google throws errors related to the sitelinks schema when the "Russian" version of the page served for Yandex gets cached.
+* Fixed: Post Index Status not revalidated if the post is noindexed or has no valid results.
+* Fixed: Refactored permalink generation in Localization.php to use get_term_link for terms.
+* Fixed: Access Control now correctly loads roles after all plugins are fully loaded to prevent errors from undefined WP functions.
+* Fixed: Redirects CSV sample file not downloading correctly when using Mozilla Firefox.
+* Fixed: Console error caused by adding a question mark to the source or target URL in a redirect.
+* Fixed: Plugin conflict with AMP plugins.

 **New in Version 4.6.0**

 * New: Redirects Integration with Broken Link Checker - If you're using both AIOSEO Redirects and BLC, you can now easily add redirects for any of your (broken) links inside the links report.